mosip/inji-wallet/README.md

 More info here: [Build your app from the command line](https://developer.android.com/studio/build/building-cmdline)

 ## Build using github actions
-One can clone the repo and run the build via github actions as shown below. <TODO add screenshot>
+One can clone the repo and run the build via github actions as shown below.
+TODO add screenshot.

 ## Credits